Change Started

 Started in 2018 by Punjab-born founder Suvrat Khanna, the company has established a strong network with farmers in Punjab and Haryana.

 Delhi-based Strawcture makes biobased composite panels made from agri-reside of crops like wheat, rice, sugarcane, etc. The eco-friendly panels are created of more than 90% straw and a proprietary binding adhesive and then compressed at a high temperature & pressure.
-The panels can be used in many applications like making doors, drywall, furniture, mezzanine flooring, and floor-ceiling among others
+The panels can be used in many applications like making doors, drywall, furniture, mezzanine flooring, and floor-ceiling among others.

-Another solution that is gaining acceptability is residue decomposing – Green Cross Agritech, an Ahmedabad-based agrochemical company has made a product that provides crop stubble burning solution by decomposing the waste.
+Another solution that is gaining acceptability is residue decomposing – Green Cross Agritech, an Ahmedabad-based agrochemical company has made a product that provides crop stubble burning solutions by decomposing the waste.
 Their organic product (Trinetra) consists of dry matter decaying bacteria and enzymes, which convert dry crop residues into simple forms by decomposing action.
 Their product is derived from natural sources so it is residue-free, environment-friendly, and non-toxic to the animals.

 Wrapping Up